John Powell (film composer): Career

 Powell's first score was for the Season 4 of the TV series Stay Lucky.
 He moved to Los Angeles in 1997 and scored his first major film, Face/Off.
-It was followed by Antz in 1998, the first film produced by DreamWorks Animation, which he co-scored with fellow British composer Harry Gregson-Williams.
+It was followed by Antz in 1998, the first film produced by DreamWorks Animation, which he co-scored with fellow British composer Harry Gregson-Williams, which also marked the duo's first score for an animated film.
 Two years later, Powell collaborated with composer Hans Zimmer on the score for The Road to El Dorado.
-Later that year, he collaborated with Gregson-Williams again on the score to Chicken Run; they collaborated again the following year on Shrek.
-Gregson-Williams composed all the subsequent Shrek films himself.
+Later that same year, he also teamed up with Harry Gregson-Williams again to compose the score to Chicken Run and then again the following year on Shrek.
+Gregson-Williams composed all the subsequent Shrek films and the sequel to Chicken Run himself.
 In 2001 he also scored Evolution, I Am Sam, Just Visiting and Rat Race.

-In 2002 Powell was hired to score The Bourne Identity after Carter Burwell left the project, and has gone on to score all of director Doug Liman's subsequent films.
+In 2002 Powell was hired to score The Bourne Identity for director Doug Liman after Carter Burwell left the project.
 He also returned to score the series' other two films, The Bourne Supremacy and The Bourne Ultimatum, under British director Paul Greengrass.

 Powell collaborated with Liman again to score Mr. & Mrs. Smith (2005).
-That year he also scored Robots for Blue Sky Studios, and went on to score all of the studio's subsequent films until 2017's Ferdinand.
+That year he also scored Robots for Blue Sky Studios, and went on to score many of the studio's subsequent films until 2017's Ferdinand.

 In 2006, he scored Greengrass' United 93.
 He also composed music for his second Blue Sky film Ice Age: The Meltdown, following David Newman, who scored the first Ice Age film; as well as X-Men: The Last Stand and Happy Feet, for which he won a Film & TV Music Award for Best Score for an Animated Feature Film.
 The next year he scored The Bourne Ultimatum.
 In 2008 he reunited with Hans Zimmer and returned to DreamWorks Animation to score Kung Fu Panda, and also wrote music for Jumper, Dr. Seuss' Horton Hears a Who!, Hancock, and Bolt.
 In 2009 he scored the third film of Ice Age series; Dawn of the Dinosaurs.